 - Everybody needs to be committed to decisions, no matter what the consensus is.

-- Hold a common goal instead of looking for individual results.
+- Focus on a common goal instead of looking for individual results.

 Let’s discover how to work better with others!